If you’re trying to figure out how much to charge for tutoring elementary kids, this pricing guide will come in handy.

 - An additional $2 for a teaching certificate

-Increase your elementary tutoring base rate significantly if there is A LOT of demand for tutoring services in your school or area.
+This formula is only a suggestion.
+Increase your base rate significantly if there is a lot of demand for tutoring services in your area.

-Hidden Expenses For Which You Need to Be Compensated
+Hidden Tutoring Expenses For Which You Need to Be Compensated

 If you’ll travel to the student’s destination (e.g. personal residence), increase your base fee.
 Consider wear/tear on your car in addition to gas and travel time.